 "I'd like to talk about some of the details of this contract before I sign."

-While negotiations can go in a seemingly infinite number of directions, salespeople with the following 10 negotiation skills in their back pocket will be well-equipped to roll with the punches.
+While negotiations can go in a seemingly infinite number of directions, salespeople with the following negotiation skills will be well-equipped to roll with the punches.

 - Clearly defining concessions